Knowledge and Troubles

 “Hey, don’t think about it too much.
 That’s the whole point of it.
 As long as you ponder the possibility that it may mean something, it’s going to play with your mind.”

 Ezekiel was disappointed that nothing really leveled up to his expectations.
-It wasn’t the words or the meaning as much as the back story, which didn’t exist.
+It wasn’t the words or the meaning as much as the back story.

 “Because once it catches you, you won’t be able to see the world with the same eyes as before.”
 She answered, knowing well just how sudden the change can be.

 “You didn’t tell him anything worth knowing.”